Bernard Carvalho: Early life

 Carvalho was born on Kauaʻi island to Bernard P. Carvalho Sr. and Priscilla Hanohano.
 He graduated from Kapaa High School in 1979.
 While in high school, Carvalho was a star athlete in football and basketball.
-Carvalho then enrolled at the University of Hawaii on a full football scholarship.
+Carvalho then enrolled at the University of Hawaiʻi at Mānoa on a full football scholarship.
 He earned a bachelor's degree in communications and public relations in 1983.

 Carvalho was drafted by the Miami Dolphins in 1984 shortly after graduating from college.
-He played in the NFL for the Dolphins for two seasons.
+He played in the National Football League for the Dolphins for two seasons.
 He returned to Kauaʻi after leaving the Dolphins in order to get married.

 Carvalho is married to the former Regina "Gina" Godinez, who is originally from Oceanside, California.
 The couple have three children, Bronson, Brennan, and Brittney.

 In addition to his political and football careers, Carvalho has also held positions in the tourism and airline industries on Kauaʻi.

 Kauai government

-Carvalho was hired by the Kauaʻi Department of Public Works Recreation as an entry level employee in 1985.
+Carvalho was hired by the Kauaʻi Department of Public Works Recreation as an entry-level employee in 1985.
 Former Mayor Bryan J. Baptiste appointed Carvalho as Director of the Offices of Community Assistance in December 2002.
 He oversaw several Kauaʻi County government agencies, including transportation, housing, recreation, and the elderly.
 He is credited with the expansion of The Kauaʻi Bus service on the island.

 In 2007, Mayor Baptiste appointed Carvalho to create and implement the new Kauaʻi Department of Parks and Recreation as its first director.
 The new department had been authorized by voters in the 2006 Hawaii general election.
 He remained head of the Department of Parks and Recreation until Mayor Baptiste's death in June 2008.